jmuxfeldt/claude-coding-sandbox/Readme.md

    **Change COMPOSE_DIR to the path of where you checked out this repository.**

-7. run `source ~/.profile` or `source ~/.bashrc`.   after that, you can cd to on of your projects on the host machine, and simply run ``claude-dev`` .
+7. run `source ~/.profile` or `source ~/.bashrc`.   after that, you can cd to one of your projects on the host machine, and simply run ``claude-dev`` .
 It will start the conatiner ==(which needs to have been built first!!!)== ,and inside the container, you will already be in your project directory.

 8. Run ``claude`` ,and on the first time, you will be asked to authenticate.